Lesson 1- Excel 2013 Charts and Graphs

 Lesson 6- Advanced PivotTables

 Just like charting, Excel's PivotTables are too big a topic to fit into one lesson.
-So today, we'll take PivotTables to the next level by taking a tour through some of Excel's more advanced techniques.
+So, today, we'll take PivotTables to the next level by taking a tour through some of Excel's more advanced techniques.
 You'll learn how quick and easy it is to group your data to give your PivotTable even more power.
 Then you'll find out how a PivotTable can serve as your source and inspiration for some really nice charts, specifically, the PivotChart.
-Last, you'll become an expert in using a new Excel 2010 PivotTable filtering tool called Slicer.
+Last, you'll become an expert in using the Excel 2013 PivotTable filtering tool called Slicer.

 Have you ever worked with a financial model in Excel and wondered how you could speculate different outcomes by changing different input amounts?
 The Excel Solver can do just that.
 In this lesson, you'll learn how to use Solver to solve a complex problem based on the criteria and constraints we provide it.
 If you liked the Goal Seek lesson, then this Solver lesson is going to knock your socks off.